Marketing descriptions...

 >> boxed.cc: In function `void test()`:

->> boxed.cc:480: warning: initialization to `const char **` from `char
+>> boxed.cc:480: warning: initialization to `const char **`

 >> **` adds cv-quals without intervening `const`